venemr/personal_blog/src/pages/2020-04-22-post-one/index.md

 date: "2020-04-22"
 title: "Learn Japanese Using Duolingo"
 author: "Mengru Fu"
-updated_on: "2020-10-06"
+updated_on: "2020-10-22"
 featuredImage: "/thousand_cranes.jpg"
 tags: "Hobbies"
 ---

 Recently I've been learning Japanese as my third language using an app called Duolingo.
-I'm super passionate about learning Japanese with a hope that I can have basic conversations next time visiting Japan and more importantly, I can better understand Japanese songs and animes which would be super cool.
+I'm interested in learning it with a hope that I can have basic conversations next time visiting Japan and more wishfully, I can better understand Japanese songs and animes which would be super cool.

-The followings are summarized notes based on my recent learnings from Duolingo:
+In this blog, I'm compiling a running list of my study notes from Duolingo to keep my memory refreshed.

 ![sushi img](/peppapig.jpg)